Business Merger or Acquisition?

 In short, there are any number of ways to end up with a substandard distribution network, but if you get it right, the rewards for your company can be substantial.

-When deciding how to rationalise your supply chain operation, the breadth of considerations to weigh up and analyse will depend upon the nature of the businesses being merged, the size of the acquisition, and how much alignment naturally exists across the entities.
+When deciding how to improve or rationalise the supply chain operation, the breadth of considerations to weigh up and analyse will depend upon the nature of the businesses being merged, the size of the acquisition, and how much alignment naturally exists across the entities.

 The following questions are all typical of those asked by supply chain professionals involved in a merger or acquisition: